Jhomar1158-ux/Jhomar1158-ux/README.md

 - [Call for Members Platform](https://github.com/Jhomar1158-ux/Raviga)

-  Looking for a call?
+  Looking for an opportunity?
 In Raviga you can find calls for volunteers or members to support or develop different projects from your own university or others.

 - [Developers Forum](https://github.com/Jhomar1158-ux/code-camp)